Applying to access data in UK LLC’s TRE.

 Q: I don’t meet the academic qualifications to apply for Accredited Researcher status, what are my options?

-Q: If my application is rejected, can I appeal?
+Q: If my application is declined, can I appeal?

 Q: How do I contact the UK LLC Applications Team?